Configure Matching Using Hub Central

 - Custom.
 Performs actions defined in a custom module.

-- To position thresholds, click the Enable Threshold Scale toggle switch.
-Then move your threshold along the continuum from low to high to indicate the degree of matching that would trigger the selected action.
+- Move your threshold along the continuum from low to high to indicate the degree of matching that would trigger the selected action.

 - A threshold at the LOW end would trigger the selected action if the compared entities match only slightly.